Can Merchants Count on "Verified by Visa" to Stop Online Fraud?

-Verified by Visa—or VbV—is an extra layer of protection designed to defend cardholders from the growing threat of fraudulent activity.
-This global solution makes it harder for a Visa card to be used if it's been reported lost or stolen.
-But while providing some protection, merchants cannot afford to rely on VbV as their sole method of fraud mitigation.
+Verified by Visa (VbV) is an extra layer of protection designed to defend cardholders and merchants from the growing threat of fraudulent activity.
+This global solution makes it harder to use a Visa card that's been reported lost or stolen.

 What is Verified by Visa?